gletort/FishFeats/docs/Get-RNAs.md

 If you select the `show advanced parameters` option, you can also choose additional parameters to control the assignment method:

 * `limit distance to assign micron`: to apply a threshold of distance at which a point is still assigned to the corresponding cell/nucleus.
 When the calculated distance is above this threshold (in microns), the point will be unassigned.
 *  `assign when above cells`: if selected, then RNA dots that were found above the cells (so not in the cells) can still be assigned to a cell with the selected method.
 Otherwise, only spots that are below the apical cells surface will be assigned.
-If selected, you can also choose the `nb z keep above` parameter to control until how many z slices above the cells RNA points are still assigned.
+If selected, you can also choose the `nb z keep above` parameter to control until how many Z slices above the cells RNA points are still assigned.
 * `filename` is the name of the file on which the RNA segmentation and assignement will be saved.
 It is advised to keep the default name as it is also the one that the program will look for to load it.

-Click on `apply assignement` to launch the assignement method on the segmented dots.
-The dots will be all white during the calculation of the assignement.
+Click on `apply assignment` to launch the assignment method on the segmented dots.
+The dots will be all white during the calculation of the assignment.
 When the computation will be finished, they will be colored by their assigned cell.
 Dots with a maroon color, labelled "1" are unassigned, i.e. no corresponding cell was found.

 ## RNA manual correction

-To correct RNA assignement, select the point(s) to change the assignement value, put the value (label) of the cell to assign it to in the `assign points to cell` parameter field and click on `assign selected points`.
+To correct RNA assignment, select the point(s) to change the assignment value, put the value (label) of the cell to assign it to in the `assign points to cell` parameter field and click on `assign selected points`.

 ![assigning](imgs/assigning.png)

-Options/shortcuts to correct the RNA assignement:
+Options/shortcuts to correct the RNA assignment:

 ???+ tip "Shortcut/options"